Euclid preparation LXXIX. Using mock low surface brightness dwarf galaxies to probe Euclid Wide Survey detection capabilities: Results

 \subsection{Dwarf galaxy detection}

-In this subsection, we assess the capabilities and limitations of MER for detecting Local Universe dwarf galaxies.

-We crossmatch the injected dwarf coordinates with the final MER catalogues (using a search radius $R_{\sfont{SEARCH}}$ which is typically $R_{\rm e}$ and is further discussed in Appendix \ref{App_rsearch}).
+In this subsection we assess the capabilities and limitations of MER for detecting Local Universe dwarf galaxies.
+We cross-matched the injected dwarf coordinates with the final MER catalogues (using a search radius $R_{\sfont{SEARCH}}$, which is typically $R_{\rm e}$ and is further discussed in Appendix \ref{App_rsearch}).
 We find, in particular, a completeness of 91\,\% for ${\rm SB}_{\rm e}\in[21,24]$, and 54\,\% for ${\rm SB}_{\rm e}\in[24,28]$ in mag\,arcsec$^{-2}$ (see Appendix \ref{App_non_corrected_det} for full results).
-These values represent upper limits which do not take into account any contaminant correction, including confusion with background galaxies.
+These values represent upper limits and do not take into account any contaminant correction, including confusion with background galaxies.

-The final, corrected results are shown in Fig.\,\ref{fig:detect_catalog_histo} and detailed below.
+The final corrected results are shown in Fig.\,\ref{fig:detect_catalog_histo} and detailed below.
 These histograms illustrate the detected fraction of dwarf galaxies, depending on ${\rm SB}_{\rm e}$ and $R_{\rm e}$.
 These fractions in each bin are reported in Tables \ref{tab:sb_bins} and \ref{tab:re_bins}, respectively.
 We complete the analysis by separating the dwarfs based on their distance, and reproducing the same plots in Appendix \ref{AppB}.
 We distinguish four possible cases regarding the recovery of injected dwarf galaxies in the MER catalogue.